randyj18/daytrace/README.md

 3. Test your changes thoroughly
 4. Submit a pull request

+## 🙏 Acknowledgments

+This application was developed with assistance from Claude (Anthropic's AI assistant) through [Claude Code](https://claude.ai/code) for architecture design, implementation, and optimization.

 ## 📄 License

 MIT License - see LICENSE file for details